-The Battle For Orange County
+'This Election in California May Make All the Difference'

 The marchers made their way down Main Street, stopping in front of Rohrabacher’s office above a surfboard shop.
 “This is what democracy looks like!” they chanted.

 Maggie Williams from Huntington Beach held a sign bearing Rohrabacher’s face over the words “Dump Dana.”
 She had been to so many Tuesdays, Williams said, she had gone through two likenesses of Rohrabacher.
-Brenda Glim, a performer and writer in her sixties, used to be an independent, but Trump’s election pushed her to become an activist.
-She thought: “I can’t change the election there but I can help change this I hope.
+Brenda Glim, a performer and writer in her 60s, used to be an independent, but Trump’s election pushed her to become an activist.
+She thought: “I can’t change the election there but I can help change this, I hope.
 Get Dana out, and change the House.”

-Glim said she was “scared to death our votes are gonna be split;” and wishes Hans Keirstead, the main Democratic opponent of Rouda, would drop out.
+Glim said she was “scared to death our votes are gonna be split,” and wishes Hans Keirstead, the main Democratic opponent of Rouda, would drop out.

-But Rouda is part of a glut of Democrats trying their luck in the Orange County districts this cycle, a dizzying array of candidates across the districts that is difficult for anyone to keep track of, let alone the voters, who are receiving a barrage of mail from various campaigns, PACs and outside groups.
+But Rouda is part of a glut of Democrats trying their luck in the Orange County districts this cycle—a dizzying array of candidates across the districts that is difficult for anyone to keep track of, let alone the voters, who are receiving a barrage of mail from various campaigns, PACs, and outside groups.
 Clearing the field and uniting Democratic votes around one candidate would help, but it hasn’t happened.

 Or at least it hasn’t happened enough.
-Three candidates dropped out of the 48th District race after the filing deadline, but their names are still on the ballot; the Democratic Congressional Campaign Committee has launched an effort to remind voters not to vote for those candidates, and that two of them have endorsed Rouda.
+Three candidates dropped out of the 48th district race after the filing deadline, but their names are still on the ballot; the Democratic Congressional Campaign Committee has launched an effort to remind voters not to vote for those candidates, and that two of them have endorsed Rouda.
 Those two, Laura Oatman and Michael Kotick, were both at the latest Tuesday Without Dana, out to support Rouda.

-Rouda himself, a real estate and tech businessman, is slick, handsome, but shows a kind of surfer-dude crinkliness around the eyes.
+Rouda himself, a real-estate and tech businessman, is slick, handsome, but shows a kind of surfer-dude crinkliness around the eyes.
 Like Keirstead and many of the other candidates running this year, he has never held office before.
 I had seen him earlier that morning at an office in Newport Beach.Though Rouda was once a Republican, his policy positions now lean progressive; he supports Medicare for all and free college, and is open to the idea of impeaching Trump.
-Though the California Democratic Party chose to back Keirstead, the DCCC added Rouda to its Red to Blue list; The LA Times reported in May that the DCCC had seen favorable internal polls for Rouda.
-And Keirstead had been accused of hitting a female graduate student at the University of California-Irvine, though an investigation in 2009 cleared him of the allegations.
-But the charge has dogged his campaign, and he told the New York Times he thought the national party had been “spooked” by it.
+Though the California Democratic Party chose to back Keirstead, the DCCC added Rouda to its Red to Blue list; the Los Angeles Times reported in May that the DCCC had seen favorable internal polls for Rouda.
+And Keirstead had been accused of hitting a female graduate student at the University of California, Irvine, though an investigation in 2009 cleared him of the allegations.
+But the charge has dogged his campaign, and he told The New York Times he thought the national party had been “spooked” by it.

 A DCCC aide who spoke on condition of anonymity said that the committee had conducted polling in the Orange County districts back when it first became clear the top-two primary put the party in danger of a shutout, and showed the polling to candidates in an effort to get them to drop out, resulting in two key dropouts in the 39th district.
-But in the 48th, Democrats were caught off guard by the entrance of Baugh into the race, who waited till just before the filing deadline, making it too late for other candidates to get off the ballot and leaving Democrats in the unenviable position of fending off a strong Republican challenger to a vulnerable Republican incumbent, in a district with more Republicans than Democrats.
+But in the 48th, Democrats were caught off guard by the entrance of Baugh into the race, who waited until just before the filing deadline, making it too late for other candidates to get off the ballot and leaving Democrats in the unenviable position of fending off a strong Republican challenger to a vulnerable Republican incumbent, in a district with more Republicans than Democrats.

 Rouda’s challenge is to try and cut through the confusion for voters about the number of candidates, including those still on the ballot who aren’t campaigning.
 “Through canvassing we’re making it very clear that those three individuals are no longer running, and to support our campaign instead,” he said.
 DCCC fliers being handed out to voters also show the former candidates’ names crossed out, noting that two of them endorsed Rouda.